Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 138. **Good things ahead!**
-- DAY: Thursday, Showered, was a little  and pa didn't even greet the people
+- DAY: Thursday, Showered, was a little sad, Mom called me and we talked over an hour they got their xmass gift!!

 gotta lock in in nsbe, hopefully